I Said to Myself 'My Attention Span Is Shot'. Here’s How I Got It Back

 Managing Distractions

 But here’s the secret: you don’t have to rely on sheer willpower alone.
-There are practical ways to manage distractions and improve your ability to concentrate.
+There are practical ways to manage distractions and improve your ability to concentrate, including digital detox practices in the workplace.
 One of my favorites is the Pomodoro technique—set a timer for 25 minutes, work on a single task, then take a 5-minute break.
-It’s like interval training for your brain, helping you stay focused without burning out.
+Scheduling these short breaks helps maintain concentration and sustained focus for longer periods, allowing your brain to recharge and return to the important task with renewed energy.

 Other tricks?
 Turn off notifications, close unnecessary tabs, and carve out a quiet workspace if you can.
 Even small changes—like putting your phone in another room or using apps that block distracting sites—can make a big difference.
+Prioritizing important tasks and focusing on one at a time can significantly improve attention span and the quality of your work.
 The goal isn’t to eliminate every possible distraction (good luck with that), but to create an environment where your brain has a fighting chance to focus.
+Practicing active listening during conversations is another way to improve concentration and stay present.
 The less you have to fight against constant interruptions, the more you’ll notice real improvements in your attention span—and the less stressed you’ll feel at the end of the day.

 A Mind Begins to Return